iharuya/tick-tack-toe_vue/README.md

 # Tick Tack Toe with Vue (CDN)

-I just created simple tick-tack-toe using Vue imported from CDN.
+I just created a simple tick-tack-toe using Vue imported from CDN.

 This is just a sandbox.
 Please note that using the CDN version in a production environment is not recommended.